‘This Is Us’: 5 Tear-Jerking Scenes From Season 2

 Rebecca Learns of Jack’s Death

 Nothing says Super Bowl Sunday like a good game that had millions cheering, followed by a This Is Us mid-season finale that had millions crying.
 We knew it was going to happen.
-The entire show was leading us to this moment; the moment where we all find out how Jack died (and no, knowing he was going to die didn’t make it any easier).
+The entire show was leading us to this moment; the moment in which we all find out how Jack died (and no, knowing he was going to die didn’t make it any easier).

 The world cried as we watched Rebecca on the phone as the hospital staff raced in Jack’s room behind her.
 But they weren’t done playing with our feelings.
 We then watched her process the information as her emotions went from disbelief to terror.
 We cried with you Rebecca.
 We cried with you.